moniquecardoso25/Google-Cloud/Perform Foundational Infrastructure Tasks /README.md

 ## Challenge scenario

-As a junior cloud engineer role.
+As a Junior Cloud Engineer role.
 My task is helping teams to create and manage Google Cloud resources.

 I am expected to have the knowledge and skills for these tasks.